mohammadarab87/Pandas-Challenge/README.md

 small and medium sized schools performed better than large sized schools, so schools with larger student population/ size negatively influences student achievements.

+Knowing that the large sized schools has higher budgets than the smaller sized schools.

+Analysis show a positive correlation between schools size and schools spending , and negative correlation between schools size and schools performance.